 Sweating itself doesn’t directly lead to significant calorie burning or weight loss; rather, it’s a byproduct of your body regulating its temperature during physical activity.
 While sweating indicates your body is working hard, the real calorie-burning magic happens through exercise that raises your heart rate and engages muscles.
 So next time you’re drenched after a workout, remember that while sweating plays a role in cooling you off, it’s not the primary driver for torching those extra calories.

-Does Sweating Burn Calories?
-Understanding the Science Behind It
+- Understanding the Science Behind Perspiration

 Understanding the Science Behind Perspiration